 Starting your own business is a tremendous undertaking, but successfully maintaining and continuing that business can be an even more difficult task.
 You need to understand things like contracts and risk management, and the legalities associated with them.
 You also need to determine which entity is best to structure your business after.
-It’s best to partner with attorneys that can help you understand these complications so that your business will thrive rather than fail before it can reach its potential.
+It’s best to partner with New York business lawyers that can help you understand these complications so that your business will thrive rather than fail before it can reach its potential.
 And while it may seem like using in-house legal counsel will make things easier in the long term, it isn’t always the best option.

 What is In-House Counsel?